arbor-sim/arbor/doc/contrib/doc.rst

 Update policy
 -------------

 How to we decide if documentation is good?
-By observing how effective it is used in practice.
-If a question on Arbor (regardless of medium) is satisfactorily resolved (on both sides!) with a pointer to the (relevant section in the) docs, the documentation was good.
-If, on the other hand, explanation was needed, the documentation was bad.
+By observing how effectively it is used in practice.
+If a question on Arbor (regardless of medium) is satisfactorily resolved (on both sides!) with a pointer to the (relevant section in the) docs, the documentation is good.
+If, on the other hand, an explanation is needed, the documentation is bad.

 If you found the documentation to be insufficiently clear or elaborate, you must consider this a bug and find or file an `issue <https://github.com/arbor-sim/arbor/issues>`__ and if you are able, make a :ref:`pull request <contribpr>`.